About the Cornwall Curling Club

 Our new clubhouse – completed January 2012

 The Cornwall Curling Club is a modern 4-sheet facility located in Cornwall, Prince Edward Island, Canada.
 Although many of our members are from the Cornwall area, we extend a warm welcome to curlers from other communities as well, and have members from all over Prince County.
-Just off the Trans Canada highway and the under-construction Cornwall Bypass (Cornwall Road exit) our central location is very easy to get to.
-We are less than 20 minutes from Stratford via the bypass highway, and only 15 minutes from downtown Charlottetown.
+Just off Main Street in Cornwall, and off the Cornwall Road exit at the new Trans Canada highway alignment, our central location is very easy to get to.
+We are 20-25 minutes from Stratford and only 15 minutes from downtown Charlottetown.
 Our clubhouse and our ice plant, which includes Jet Ice, were completely replaced for the 2011-12 season, while our rocks were reconditioned in 2015.
 We have a generator onsite which runs both the ice plant and the clubhouse in the event of a power outage (the building is a designated warming centre), and have access to an air-conditioned banquet facility upstairs.

 The Cornwall Curling Club has a program to suit your schedule, ability and budget.
-We have single-entry Mixed individual entry curling on Monday and Thursday, nights, Competitive team curling on Tues. nights, semi-competitive teams on Wednesday evening, Daytime curling Monday through Friday Mornings, a Daytime League on Wednesdays, a Mixed Doubles league on Sunday evenings, and Youth (7-20) curling after school and on Sunday, and afternoon Stick Curling most weekdays.
-We are also introducing a Sunday evening Mixed Doubles league this season.
+We have single-entry Mixed individual entry curling on Monday and Thursday, nights, Competitive team curling on Tues. nights, semi-competitive teams on Wednesday evening, Daytime curling Monday through Friday Mornings, a Daytime League on Wednesdays, a Mixed Doubles league on Sunday evenings, and Youth (7-20) curling after school and on Sunday, as well as afternoon Stick Curling most weekdays.
 Off the ice, our bonspiels and special events include golf tourneys, dances, parties, trivia, great food and a whole lot of fun!

-We pride ourselves on having great ice, and great members who enjoy the social, as well as the recreational aspects of curling (although we have provincial champions, too, and have even won a national title, and one of our members was on a World championship team!).
+We pride ourselves on having great ice, and great members who enjoy the social, as well as the recreational aspects of curling (although we have provincial champions, too, and have even won a national title, and one of our recent members was on a World championship team!).
 The Cornwall Curling Club opened in February 1982.
 It is a not-for-profit organization run by a Board of Directors.
 The facilities are rented from the Town of Cornwall.